Everybody who has a love for water absolutely needs some form of transportation on the water.

 The transom of an inflatable boat (back side of the boat) may be rigid, providing a place to mount an outboard motor.

 The flooring of inflatable boats will vary, depending on the size and purpose of the boat.
 We can classify them as roll-up floor, hard floor and air floor.
 If you want to find out more, read this article on inflatable boat floor types.

 Now let’s have a look at the different types of inflatable water crafts you need to know about

 This first category of inflatable water crafts may be somewhat subjective, but I think many people will agree that the words “inflatable raft” usually refer to an inflatable boat suited mostly for water fun and play.

-Such simple water rafts are not seaworthy, they are merely recreational in nature.
+Such simple water rafts are not seaworthy, they are recreational in nature.
 They will have inflatable floors making them comfortable to sit on and jump around, which is great for a day at the beach with kids.